pengantar/compute/content/products-services/atms-banking.md

 {{< video "oNQWIec_OK0" >}}

 Diebold Nixdorf is a world leader in driving connected commerce, bridging the gap between the physical and digital worlds of cash.
-A partner of the majority of the worlds Top 100 financial institutions and Top 25 global retailers, Diebold Nixdorf’s comprehensive range of solutions for finance and retail is incomparable.
+A partner of the majority of the worlds __Top 100 financial institutions__ and __Top 25 global retailers__, Diebold Nixdorf’s comprehensive range of solutions for finance and retail is incomparable.

 ## Introducing DN Series™ - Built to Connect.
 Built for More.™